patategrill/patategrill/README.md

 ## Currently work on: ​
 **- MownOS :** An OS that display text (in construction)
-**- Paris interactive map :** An interactive website which traces history and monument of Paris 1790
 **- EIL installer :** An auto-installer for some linux distro for those who want to simplify their lives with Linux

 ### My account :